 Conservation of charge in triboelectric charging | Law of Conservation of Electric Charge is implied

 We now know, however, that rubbing the fur across the amber simply results in a transfer of charge from the fur to the amber.
 However the total amount of charge remains unchanged.

 Before charging, the fur and the amber are both neutral.
 During the rubbing process some electrons are transferred from the fur to the amber, giving the amber a net negative charge, and the fur is left with a net positive charge.

 Note that during this process no charge is ever created or destroyed.

 This, in fact, is an example of one of the fundamental conservation laws of physics– Conservation of Electric Charge.

-This law says that the total electric charge of the universe is constant.
+Conservation of Electric Charge law says that the total electric charge of the universe is constant.
 No physical process can result in an increase or decrease in the total amount of electric charge in the universe.

-When charge is transferred from one object to another, it is generally due to the movement of electrons.
+When the charge is transferred from one object to another, it is generally due to the movement of electrons.

 The outer electrons of these atoms are often weakly bound and fairly easily separated.
-In the next paragraph we can see quick answers to the following questions.